stitchdata/docs/_integration-schemas/bing-ads/v2/ad_groups.md

       - `Expired`
       - `Paused`

-  - name: "trackingUrlTemplate"
+  - name: "TrackingUrlTemplate"
     type: "string"
     description: "The tracking template to use as a default for all URLs in your ad group."

-  - name: "urlCustomParameters"
+  - name: "UrlCustomParameters"
     type: "array"
     description: "The custom collection of key and value parameters for URL tracking."
 ---